Building Strength And Resilience After A Sexual Assault: What Works

 First-line options should be things that we know work well.
 What I recommend is prolonged exposure therapy [helping people gradually approach trauma-related memories and feelings] or cognitive processing therapy [a specific type of cognitive behavioral therapy that helps patients learn how to challenge and modify unhelpful beliefs related to the trauma].
 Both have been around since the '80s and were developed to treat survivors of rape.
 They have really strong evidence of reducing symptoms or eliminating the diagnosis [of a mental health disorder].

 For resources, look for a good therapist who offers cognitive processing therapy.
-Also, you can check out the Association for Behavioral and Cognitive Therapies [for more information about the treatment.]
+Also, you can check out the Association for Behavioral and Cognitive Therapies [for more information about the treatment].

 As a society, what should we focus on to help survivors of assault?